PyCQA/redbaron/docs/nodes_reference.rst

 ComprehensionIfNode
 ===================

-The node represent "if" condition in a comprehension loop.
+The node represents "if" condition in a comprehension loop.
 It is always a member of a :ref:`ComprehensionLoopNode`.

 .. ipython:: python